Norton Disney: Walt Disney visit

+Disney spoke to the vicar, Rev R. K. Roper, who said that Disney was a 'charming unaffected person'.
+The Rev Roper had attended St John's College, Durham in the late 1920s, being ordained in 1930, and became a curate at Holy Trinity, Gainsborough from 1932, then became chaplain and teacher at Chigwell School in Essex from April 1934; in March 1948 he became the Rural Dean of the Deanery of Graffoe, and later moved to St Andrew at Chardstock in east Devon, on July 14 1958.
+He later worked with the Henry Bradshaw Society in the 1960s.

+Disney's daughters had decided that their father had been working too hard, and needed a rest.

 His film Treasure Island was being filmed at Denham Film Studios from 4 July 1949, being also filmed at Falmouth and Hartland Quay at Bideford, in Devon, from 4 July 1949 on the Ryelands 158-ton schooner, owned by Plym Shipping Line, for three weeks.
 It was the first film that Disney had made abroad.

 In 2023, Disney historian Sebastien Durand commented on Norton Disney and its connection to Walt Disney: "This is the oldest place in England where you can find a trace of Disney, of Walt Disney's history and his family tree and even his coat of arms.
 The name comes from here.
 The exact possibility that Walt Disney is related to that is, I would say, 99%."

+Prince Charles visit

+The Prince of Wales visited the Hill Holt Wood social enterprise in January 2009, and later visited Brant Broughton.